rjs360/rjs360.github.io/_pages/profiles.md

     content: about_be.md
     image_circular: false # crops the image to make it circular
     more_info: >

+  - align: left
+    image: jules_final.jpg
+    content: about_jules.md
+    image_circular: false # crops the image to make it circular
+    more_info: >

   - align: right
+    image_circular: false # crops the image to make it circular
+    more_info: >
+      <p>Former lab members</p>

+  - align: right
     image: nick_ivers.jpeg
     content: about_person_X.md
-    image_circular: false # crops the image to make it circular
-    more_info: >

-  - align: left
-    image: jules_final.jpg
-    content: about_jules.md
     image_circular: false # crops the image to make it circular
     more_info: >

   - align: right
     image: laura_jones.jpg
     content: about_person_X.md